jacobemcken/proven/README.md

 # Proven

-A Clojure validation library that goes beyond "just a type".
+A Clojure validation library **with emphasis on human readable error messages** that goes beyond "just a type".
 As opposed to the validation provided by libraries like [Schema][] and [core.typed][] it validates an entire map as a whole.
 This allows for differentiating validation of one valued based on the value of another.
 Inspiration for this library came from [jkk/verily][verily] but this lib encourage nested data structures.

 The intended use case is to validate a data structure behind a form in ie. when using [Om][] or something like it.